microsoft/AIforEarthDataSets/data/uk-met-covid-19.md

 The gridded data is updated daily for the previous day.

-As of 18/04/20 the dataset totals approximately 352G.
-It grows weekly by approximately 22G a week.
+As of 18/04/20 the dataset totals approximately 352GB, growing by approximately 22GB/week.

-We intend to retain and make this data available as long as we believe it's useful in planing the response to the COVID-19 pandemic.
+We intend tomake this data available as long as we believe it's useful in planning the response to the COVID-19 pandemic.

 # Quick start

 The data is hosted on Microsoft Azure through their AI for Earth initiative.
-You can access the data in many ways, such as:
+You can access the data in several ways, such as:

 ## Point and click